Zeioth/compiler.nvim/README.md

 </a>

 ## Roadmap
-* Update the wiki to reflect the fact that now is possible runnig multible `executable` in solutions.
 * Better windows compatibility when not using WLS: The commands `rm -rf` and `mkdir -p` only exist on unix.
 To support Windows without WLS we should run the equivalent powershell command when Windows is detected.